Head of the River

 Schools’ Head of the River Regatta Sponsored by UniSA

-The 2018 Schools’ Head of the River Regatta sponsored by UniSA was held on Saturday 17 March at the Alex Ramsay Regatta Course, Military Road, West Lakes.
-This year the event was hosted by Wilderness School.
+The 2019 Schools’ Head of the River Regatta sponsored by UniSA will be held on Saturday 23 March at the Alex Ramsay Regatta Course, Military Road, West Lakes.
+This year the event will be hosted by Pembroke School.